lusignan/zacdelusignan-site/content/about/_index.md

 ## Zac de Lusignan

-Data Analyst experienced with research design, project management, and economic development.
+Interdisciplinary data analyst experienced in data wrangling, exploration, and visualization with social science and economic data.
+Skilled in communicating complex statistical concepts to colleagues and lay audiences.

 ### EXPERIENCE